 Compassion has a real cost.
-I often believe I’m OK with accepting the price for being there for others, for offering kindness and support, for being like the Energizer Bunny – going, going, going, ignoring the pain and exhaustion of body and mind to appreciate the moments of service and love I offer to others.
-However, when my body, mind and spirit quit, and the pain is too much, I’m left wondering, “Was I was really willing to pay the cost?”
+I often believe I’m OK with accepting the price of being there for others, of offering kindness and support, of being like the Energizer Bunny – going, going, going, of ignoring the pain and exhaustion of body and mind to appreciate the moments of service and love I offer to others.
+However, when my body, mind, and spirit quit, and the pain is too much, I’m left wondering, “Was I was really willing to pay the cost?”

 Complaining is what I believe I’m doing when I express that I’m unwell or in pain.
 I think most people genuinely care, but lack true understanding.
 The old saying, “You’ve got to walk a mile in another man’s shoes,” seems all too accurate.
 And I’m left wondering, “Should I be silent or authentic?”

 Comparison is another ugly trap I find myself in.
 I minimize this life with chronic illness, pain and limitations, and sometimes others do too, suggesting that I should be grateful, “because things could be so much worse.”
 I could have a more debilitating ailment.
 But a friend once told me, “Pain is pain.”
 My pain is real.
 And if that’s true, is comparison really helpful?

 A family member, also chronically ill, is experiencing more frequent flares while trying to lead a “normal” life.
 Yesterday my dad started his first round of radiation and chemotherapy.
 My mom has suddenly been thrust into the leadership role in their marriage after 50 years of my dad being the strong one.
 A dear friend won’t, or maybe can’t, respond to questions about how she’s feeling, because it’s simply too hard to share the difficult reality right now.